stammler/simframe/paper/joss/paper.md

 ## Integration schemes

-`Simframe` includes a number of integration schemes by default [@Hairer:1993].
+`Simframe` includes a number of basic integration schemes by default [@Hairer:1993].
 All of the implemented schemes are Runge-Kutta methods of different orders.
 Some of the methods are adaptive, i.e., they are embedded Runge-Kutta methods, that return an optimal step size for the integration variable, such that the desired accuracy is achieved.
 The implicit methods require a matrix inversion that is either done directly by `NumPy` or by using the GMRES solver provided by `SciPy` [@Virtanen:2020].

 Here is a list of all implemented integration schemes: